Bastardly/ognaf-core/readme.md

 _WORK IN PROGRESS_

-OGNAF is a tiny clientside "framework" that builds on the Keep It Simple, Stupid (KISS) principle.
+OGNAF is a tiny clientside library that builds on the KISS principle (Keep It Simple, Stupid).

 # Why use OGNAF?
-The motivation of OGNAF is the bare-bone power of the modern browser.
-OGNAF just makes using that power a little easier.
+OGNAF uses the bare-bone power of the modern browser - OGNAF just makes using it a little easier.
-Apart from that, OGNAF has several benefits:
+This has several benefits:

 * Extremely small - [Less than 1kb minified and gzipped](https://bundlephobia.com/package/@ognaf/core@0.1.9)
 * Agnostic - Can be used with any clientside framework.
-* No dependencies - OGNAF has no dependencies - Which means fewer updates and less maintenence.
+* No dependencies - Which means fewer updates and less maintenence.
 * Modular - Each DOM element can be isolated by using shadow DOM and by applying styling inside the component.
 This also means that less tooling is needed for whatever bundler you are using.
 * Extendable - You can extend the classes and add your own methods and data to fit your needs.
 * TypeScript friendly.